 Fact sheet – How aged care advocacy can help you

-If you are concerned about the quality of the aged care services you or the person you represent is receiving, an advocacy service may be able to help.
+If you are concerned about the quality of the aged care service you or the person you represent is receiving, an advocacy service may be able to help.

 What is advocacy and how can it help me?

-Advocacy is defined as ‘the process of standing alongside an individual who is disadvantaged and speaking out on their behalf in a way that represents the best interests of that person’.
+Advocacy is defined as ‘the process of standing alongside an individual and speaking out on their behalf in a way that represents the best interests of that person’.
 An advocate will assist the person receiving aged care to achieve the best outcome for them.

 An advocate is someone who can listen to your concerns, give you information and speak up on behalf of you if you want them to.
 They will work at your direction in a way that represents your expressed wishes.
 An advocate is confidential and will always seek your permission before taking action.

 - provide you with information about your rights and responsibilities

 - support you in making decisions that affect your quality of life

 - support you to raise a concern with the service provider or us

 - support you at any stage throughout a complaint process.